New degrees of freedom for differential forms on cubical meshes: Interpolating with cubical forms

-The decomposition \eqref{decomposition} ensures that cubical forms can be implemented efficiently.
-To compute the value of $\wm X$ in $\sigma^n\in S^n(K)$, we consider basis functions in $\mathring{Q}_k^p(\sigma^q)$ for $q$-faces $\sigma^q$ of $\sigma^n$, with $p\le q\le n$.
+The interpolation operator is implemented efficiently using the decomposition~\eqref{decomposition}.
+To compute the value of $\im X$ in $\sigma^n\in S^n(K)$, we consider basis functions in $\mathring{Q}_k^p(\sigma^q)$ for $q$-faces $\sigma^q$ of $\sigma^n$, with $p\le q\le n$.
 The coefficients of basis functions in $\mathring{Q}_k^p(\sigma^q)$ only depend on the values of $X$ on those small $p$-cubes that are in $\sigma^q$.
 Systematic implementation is possible by copying the approach provided in \cite{lohi2022} for higher order Whitney forms and small simplices.
 With cubical forms the process is only much simpler, since the spanning forms given in Definition~\ref{ho_cubical_form_def} are linearly independent and the refinement $K_k$ has no other cells than small cubes.
 In addition, now the coefficients of basis functions with $\ed x_{i_1}\wedge\ldots\wedge\ed x_{i_p}$ in them only depend on the values on small cubes that are parallel to the corresponding coordinate plane, which further simplifies the computations.